 - Vhagar: Vhagar remains the most terrifying military advantage in the war, especially as Aemond becomes more isolated.

-- The Dragonseeds: The new riders change Rhaenyra’s war effort while raising bigger questions about class, legitimacy, Jace, and control.
+- The dragonseeds: The new riders change Rhaenyra’s war effort while raising bigger questions about class, legitimacy, Jace, and control.

 House Of The Dragon Season 2 Ending Explained

-The House of the Dragon Season 2 ending is less about resolution and more about alignment.
+The House Of The Dragon Season 2 ending is less about resolution and more about alignment.
 Rhaenyra has expanded her dragon power through the dragonseeds, Daemon has recommitted himself to her cause, Alicent has tried to bargain her way out of a catastrophe she helped create, Aegon has escaped with Larys, and Aemond is pushing the Greens toward something even more brutal.

 That makes the finale a strange kind of pause.
 The war is not over.
 The show is moving the pieces into place for the next stage of the Dance of the Dragons, where every choice from Season 2 will carry a heavier cost.